 Today holds a spectacular segment of the trek.
 Our route will rise up intermittently forested slopes to a high shoulder overlooking the joining of waters between Lago Bertrand and Lago Plomo.
 These waters connect through a breach in the long, narrow moraine that forms a peninsula separating the two lakes.
-This short gap clearly demarcates where the deep blue of Lago Bertrand abruptly changes to the jade green of Lago Plomo.
+This short gap demarcates where the deep blue of Lago Bertrand abruptly changes to the jade green of Lago Plomo.

 After the trail's initial ascent, you will hike along rocky outcroppings, across high alpine valleys, and through enchanted forests of moss-covered beech trees.
 The glaciated peaks are at your shoulder and the waters of the lake are below your feet.
 Keep an eye skyward in search of an Andean condor with its distinctively broad wingspan.
-As we near the lake's end you view far up the wide Soler Valley floor and beyond to where the afternoon sun stands watch over the enormous expanse of the Patagonia Icefield summits.
+Near the lake's end are spectacular views far up the Soler Valley, to where the afternoon sun stands watch over the enormous expanse of the Patagonia Icefield summits.

-Finish the day with a descent past a marble outcropping, sculpted by time and the elements, and walk across forested pasture to the dock, boats, houses and barns of the main ranch, all of which you've been glimpsing from a distance.
-It will be a long, satisfying day finished with a wholesome meal, a glass of fine Chilean wine, and falling asleep in the rustic, comfortable guest house while listening to the horses' soft grazing on home pasture.
+Finish the day with a descent past a marble outcropping, sculpted by time and the elements, and walk across a forested pasture to the dock, boats, houses and barns of the main ranch.
+It will be a long, satisfying day finished with a wholesome meal, a glass of fine Chilean wine, and falling asleep in the rustic, relaxing guest house.